Death of a retired member

 There may be benefits due to your loved ones if you die after you retire.
 These benefits can include one or more of:

-- Survivors’ pension/s to a spouse, civil partner, cohabiting partner or eligible children
+- Survivors’ pensions to a spouse, civil partner or co-habiting partner and eligible children

 - Full name and address of the deceased

 - The date of death and where the death was registered